About Winter Guard International (WGI)

 An indoor percussion ensemble or indoor drumline consists of the marching percussion (also called battery) and front ensemble (also called pit) sections of a marching band or drum corps.
 Indoor percussion marries elements of music performance, marching, and theater; thus, the activity is often referred to as percussion theater.
 Although most indoor percussion ensembles are affiliated with high schools, there are also many independent groups that draw participants from a large area.

-All WGI contests provide two divisions of competition specifically for:
+All WGI contests provide two divisions of competition:

 Independent – units whose members are not necessarily associated with a particular school.